snap-stanford/snap-python-64/doc/source/reference/table.rst

     # We can also sort the authors in decreasing order of total citations.
-    OrderBy = snap.TStrV() # The TTable.Order method sorts using the values of
+    OrderBy = snap.TStr64V() # The TTable.Order method sorts using the values of
                            # the columns in OrderBy, in lexicographic order.
     OrderBy.Add("TotalAuthCits")
     AuthCitT.Order(OrderBy, "", snap.TBool(False), snap.TBool(False))